 Controlling third-party applications

-If your organization is using a cloud Software-as-a-Service (SaaS) environment, third-party applications, and browser plugins can pose a huge danger to your environment.
+If your organization is using a cloud Software-as-a-Service (SaaS) environment (Google Workspace or Microsoft 365), third-party applications and browser plugins can pose a huge danger to your environment.
 Organizations must have a way to control which applications end users can install and have visibility to what data they have access to.

 Using a solution like SpinOne’s SpinAudit that allows effectively scanning third-party applications and browser plugins for behavior-based intent as well as whitelisting and blacklisting apps, provides the control needed to ensure third-party applications do not pose a threat to your data.

 SpinAudit also allows you to effectively see where data is shared, both inside the company and outside.
 This is extremely helpful to have visibility of who has access to business-critical data.
 This allows you to stop compliance or data leak threats and remediate those threats quickly and easily.

 SpinOne’s ransomware protection module also proactively protects your cloud SaaS environment from ransomware.
 It does this by using artificial intelligence (AI) and machine learning (ML) to detect file behavior changes.
 Once an abnormal change is detected, SpinOne blocks the source of the attack automatically, and then proactively recovers the files that have been affected by ransomware.
 This is done without any user interaction.

 Saas Data Backups are a key part of your overall security plan.
 As mentioned earlier, no security solution is 100% effective.
 You must protect your data at all costs.
 This involves safely storing a copy of your business-critical data in the form of a backup that can be easily restored if need be.

 Following the 3-2-1 backup best practice rule helps to ensure that you have at least (3) copies of your data, stored on at least (2) forms of media, with at least (1) copy offsite.